turingschool/backend-curriculum-site/module2/lessons/cart_implementation.markdown

 We're still letting the controller handle getting and setting the session, but we're putting our PORO in charge of managing the hash that we're storing there: both 1) adding items to it, and 2) reporting on how many of a particular item we have.

-Since we've added this method to our controller, we now have a missing method error when we run our test.
+Since we've added these methods to our controller, we now have a missing method error when we run our test.
 Let's add both methods to our model test to see that they do what we expect them to.

 ```ruby
 require 'rails_helper'